Jana Duggar Rocks Denim Look During Austin Visit With Gal Pal

-Jana Duggar recently headed to Texas, and the Counting On star embraced the Lone Star State’s love of denim by rocking the blue fabric during an outing with a friend.
+Jana Duggar recently headed to Texas, and the Counting On star embraced the lone star state’s love of denim by rocking the blue fabric during an outing with a friend.

 However, when Jana went out to grab a cup of coffee at the Figure 8 cafe in Austin, Texas, she didn’t slip on a pair of blue jeans.
 Instead, the 29-year-old Duggar daughter sported a loose-fitting, denim dress in a dark wash.

 In a recent Instagram snapshot, Jana is pictured wearing the conservative garment, which features a button-up front, breast pockets, and short sleeves.
 She paired the casual collared dress with dark brown sandals, and she accessorized her look with an Apple watch on her left wrist.

 During her Austin trip, Jana was accompanied by her close friend, Laura DeMasie.
 In Jana’s Instagram photo, the two pals are sitting across from each other outside the cafe.
 Laura is sporting a pair of black skinny jeans and a striped T-shirt, and she’s wearing her long, light brown hair down in soft waves, just like Jana.
 The women are seated at a rustic table made out of slabs of old barn wood, and they’re enjoying a laugh as they sip on their cool java drinks.